 Now you've created the Problem Status, you'll need to choose some additional preferences for this Status by clicking the Pencil Icon next to the newly added Status.
 Then, the below side panel will appear with some additional drop-down lists for you to configure.

-- Recall Required: In the CRM, you can ensure users take ownership of a record by setting them a recall or otherwise none as a task.
-As a result, you can determine if a recall is required or not when a problem is in this particular status.
+Task/Recall Required: In the CRM, you can ensure users take ownership of a record by setting them a Task/Recall.
+As a result, you can determine if a Task/Recall is required or not when a Problem is in this particular status.

 Once happy with your amendments, click out of the side panel and your changes will be saved.